 It is expected that you will research more information about the wilderness in Algonquin Park, and make an informed decision before joining our adventure tour.
 Once you read all the tour information provided by Algonquin Nature Adventures, make payment for the activity and sign the waivers before the start of the tour, you are making an informed decision about your participation in the outdoor activity and you are accepting all potential risks that might come during the wilderness tour.
-Activities that might have potential risks, and participants need to be aware of: varying temperatures for day and evening the different seasons, wind conditions on lakes/river, canoeing, canoe carrying, walking through the forest, walking on uneven/slippery terrain, walking in moving water on possibly slippery stones, observing unpredictable wildlife, and other risks associated with being in the wilderness.
+Activities that might have potential risks, and participants need to be aware of: varying temperatures for day and night for different seasons, wind conditions on lakes/river, canoeing, cutting and carrying wood, working with camping tools (axes and saws), heavy lifting, walking through the forest, being near a fire, walking on uneven/slippery terrain, walking up the river in moving water on possibly slippery stones, observing unpredictable wildlife, living in a forest with wild animals, and other risks associated with being in the wilderness.